Basic Education in Africa Programme

 The implementation strategy revolves around three main areas: advocacy and policy advice; capacity building and technical support.

-Much attention is given to developing a competency-based curriculum to enhance learning and provide knowledge, skills and values relevant to subsequent levels of education and the world of work.
+Much attention is given to developing a competency-based curriculum to enhance learning and provide knowledge, skills and values relevant to subsequent levels of education and/or the world of work.

 1. To strengthen countries' capacities to develop and effectively implement sound education policies, results-based programmes and activities and realistic education budgets;